 The Distinguished Thesis Award is granted annually as a way of recognizing and promoting excellence in research and thesis advising.
 Since the intent of the competition is to recognize distinguished scholarship by students who are pursuing their first graduate research degree, individuals who have received a Ph.D. (or comparable research degree) in any discipline prior to the writing of the master's thesis are not eligible.
 However, recipients of a first professional degree awarded prior to the writing of the thesis may be nominated.
 Note that original works accepted "in lieu of thesis" (such as musical compositions, published books, works of art, computer software, etc.) may not be nominated for this particular award.
 Please click on the title to see the description, nomination process and selection criteria of the award.

 The Distinguished Dissertation Award is granted annually as a way of recognizing and promoting excellence in research and dissertation advising.
 The Graduate College Distinguished Dissertation Award consists of a student honorarium of $500, a certificate of citation, and a $200 award of recognition for the dissertation advisor.
 In addition, the recipient of the Graduate College Distinguished Dissertation Award automatically becomes the subsequent Graduate College nominee for the Distinguished Doctoral Dissertation Award sponsored annually by the Council of Graduate Schools (CGS) when the awardee’s disciplinary field corresponds to the field of competition for the CGS Dissertation Award.
-The 2017 CGS fields of competition are Biological Sciences and Humanities and Fine Arts.
-In keeping with the competition requirements set by the Council of Graduate Schools the effective date of degree award, or the completion of doctoral degree requirements and dissertation, must lie in the period of July 1, 2015, to June 30, 2017.
+The 2018 CGS fields of competition are Social Sciences and Mathematics, Physical Sciences, and Engineering.
+In keeping with the competition requirements set by the Council of Graduate Schools the effective date of degree award, or the completion of doctoral degree requirements and dissertation, must lie in the period of July 1, 2016, to June 30, 2018.
 The nomination must be made by the Graduate Coordinator.
 Please click on the title to see the full description, nomination process and selection criteria of the award.

 The BGSU NOA-AGEP Scholar program, with financial support provided by the National Science Foundation through the Northern Ohio AGEP Alliance, was created to increase underrepresented, minority students admitted into PhD programs in the fields of Biological Sciences and Photochemical Sciences and to prepare them for entry into the professoriate.
 Each year, NOA-AGEP Scholars receive a stipend enhancement, travel allowance to attend research conferences, and opportunities to participate in professional development activities.
 Please click the title to see how you can become a member of the NOA-AGEP Scholar program at BGSU.